 Always use angular gravel when laying a driveway or path, especially on a slope.
 These sharper stones lock together and resist sliding, while smooth gravel—such as pea gravel and river rock—slide easily.

-It’s essential to use different types of gravel to build up a proper base for a roadway or path.
-By laying large gravel first, then gradually transitioning to smaller sizes, you have a firmer roadway with better drainage.
+It’s essential to use different types of gravel to build up a proper base for a driveway or walkway.
+Holding gravel in place is easier when you start with the large gravel first, then gradually transition to smaller sizes.
+This will stop gravel moving and ensure proper drainage.